What Freelancers and Entrepreneurs Need to Know About Life Insurance

 Term Life Policies

-Designed to be active for a given period of time, term policies allow you the flexibility to pick the amount of coverage you want for a period of months or years.
+Designed to be active for a given period of time, term policies allow you the flexibility to pick the amount of coverage you want for a period of years.
 If your kids are still young, you may want to go with a 20 or 30 year term policy to be sure they’re protected until they’re able to manage financially.

 If you were to pass away during the time your policy is active, your beneficiary will be able to receive the benefit, given that the premium’s paid.
 Term policies are great for long-term, but temporary coverage that helps your beneficiaries when they may not be able to help themselves.